E10.0 University Administration's Commitment to Effective Teaching Development

-The provost or designee will ensure the establishment and continuity of a committee on which the faculty and the university academic administration work to foster quality teaching at the university.
-The responsibility of this committee shall be to identify development needs related to quality teaching and to foster collegiality and mentorship among faculty.
-This committee shall work closely with the Innovative Learning Institute (ILI), which has the responsibility of providing teaching professional development for RIT, and in coordination with the Associate Provost for Faculty Career Development and The Wallace Center to create professional development opportunities which are broadly advertised and offered throughout the year.
+The Provost’s office will maintain the ILI Advisory Council as a forum in which the faculty and the university academic administration can work together to foster quality teaching at the university.
+The responsibility of this Council is to provide guidance on the development and operational needs of faculty as they relate to teaching and learning at the university.
+This Council shall work closely with the Innovative Learning Institute (ILI), which has the responsibility of providing teaching professional development for RIT as well as educational technologies.

-The committee shall be composed of the provost or his or her delegate, one academic dean appointed by the provost, and one faculty member per college.
-The faculty members should be those whose primary responsibility is teaching.
-Additional members may be added to the committee as needed to accomplish its work.
+The council shall be composed of one provost delegate, one academic dean appointed by the provost, one faculty member per college, and one Faculty Senate designate.
+The current Student Government president and vice president are ex-officio members.
+Additional members may be added to the council, in consultation with the Senate, as needed to accomplish its work.

-The term of committee members shall be two years on a rotating basis at the end of spring semester.
-The committee shall annually select its own chair from among its faculty members.
+The term of council members shall be two years on a rotating basis at the end of spring semester.

 Provost's Learning Innovation Grants (PLIG) (former E10.0-Projects Relating to Teaching Productivity)